 - Shop supervisor will generate Confined Space Permit

 - All equipment will be staged and erected

-- Safety will verify all equipment in place and in good condition.
+- OEMS will verify all equipment in place and in good condition.

 - Shop supervisor will verify Lock Out / Tag Out